tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/dcpattributes/4-delete.md

 title: Delete Attribute
 anchor: delete-dcpdatasource
 ---
-Delete a Attribute
+Archives the Attribute

-Once an Attribute is deleted, you can no longer send or read Customer Profile data for this Attribute
+Once an Attribute is archived, you can no longer send or read Customer Profile data for this Attribute.
+You can unarchive Attribute at any time.